Episode 301: How to Manage the Risks You Didn’t Know You Were Taking (Free)

 In addition, uncertainty in projects arises from much more than future uncertain events (“stochastic risks”).
 Other sources of uncertainty include variability (“aleatoric risk”), ambiguity (“epistemic risk”), and emergence (“ontological risk”).

-With illustrative examples of each type of risk, and practical response strategies for managing them, this interview helps us to identify all types of risk that might affect our projects, and offers ways for us to tackle them effectively.
+With illustrative examples of each type of risk, and an in-depth look at risk responses in project management, this interview helps us to identify all types of risk that might affect our projects, and offers ways for us to tackle them effectively.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.